wrKezer/security/README.md

-**Hello everyone.
-This list is spesifically made for the War Room members.
-However as this list is public everyone is free to use and comment.**

-This list can be used to ensure security of any computer.
-But I will be focussed on security about metamask.
+**This list can be used to ensure security of any computer.
+But I will be focussed on security about metamask. **

 The first part will be the extreme case.
 It is not that hard but it requires a bit more work and it might not be for everyone.